 The future of Indonesia's democracy, of course, does not only rest with the prodemocrats.
-It is common to speak of an ongoing transition to a better democracy through the improvement of rights and institutions, based on a negotiated pact between reformoriented sections of the elite and an autonomous civil society, in addition to international support.
+It is common to speak of an ongoing transition to a better democracy through the improvement of rights and institutions, based on a negotiated pact between reform-oriented sections of the elite and an autonomous civil society, in addition to international support.
 Our informants suggest otherwise.
 There may still be some scope for improving the checks and balances by way of pressure from civil society, but overall the elite has captured the momentum of transition to democracy.
 This is also associated with the declining international support for democratisation while giving priority to the struggle against terrorism.

 According to the pro-democratic informants, the dominant actors are evenly spread within the political terrain and dominate not only business but also state and government as well as the judiciary, both at local and central level.
 They rarely, however, bypass rights and institutions systematically.
 While not promoting them, they rather 'use' or both 'use and abuse' them.
-(In fact, the latter even include militia and paramilitary groups).
+(In fact, the latter even include militia and paramilitary groups.)
 In contrast to the pro-democrats' focus on civil society, the dominant actors also make their way through the legal as well as parliamentary and executive parts of the system.
 In addition, they are not only confined to the top level as they also have roots in society.
-So given that the dominant actors' abundant sources of power are sustained and remain a basis for money politics, this is a clear signal that they should also be capable of dominating more personality-oriented elections in one-person constituencies.
+So given that the dominant actors' abundant sources of power are sustained and remain a basis for money politics, this is a clear signal that they should also be capable of dominating more personalityoriented elections in one-person constituencies, which sections of the democracy movement have argued in favour of.